 In addition to the test result of High Level, Moderate Level, or NSLAD, each test report includes the patient's pre-test risk of malignancy as calculated by the Solitary Pulmonary Nodule (SPN) Risk Assessment calculator, and their post-test risk of cancer incorporating the result of the test.
 The SPN Risk Assessment calculator was developed by Stephen Swensen, M.D., of the Mayo Clinic and is designed to provide a risk of malignancy for a patient with a newly discovered incidental nodule.
 The model incorporates six clinical and radiologic factors into the equation: age, nodule size, smoking status, nodule location, spiculation (nodule edge characteristic), and previous history of lung cancer.
 Incorporating the autoantibody levels with the risk model provides physicians with a more accurate assessment of risk.
-The test has been studied in 14 peer reviewed published studies and presentations.
+The Nodify CDT test has an established average turnaround time of one business day from receipt of the blood sample, providing physicians with timely results to guide diagnostic planning.
+The Nodify CDT test has been studied in 17 peer-reviewed published studies and presentations.

-Nodify XL2
+Nodify XL2 Test

 The Nodify XL2 test is a blood-based proteomic test that helps identify patients who have a suspicious lung nodule that is likely benign or at a reduced risk of being cancerous.
 Results allow physicians to identify patients who may be better candidates for routine CT surveillance to monitor for growth or shrinkage of the nodule over time instead of an invasive diagnostic procedure.
-The Nodify XL2 test is used for patients who are 40 years or older, have nodules between 8 and 30mm, and have a pre-test risk of lung cancer of less than or equal to 50%.
+The Nodify XL2 test is used for patients who are 40 years or older, have no history of lung cancer or other recent cancer diagnoses, have nodules between 8 and 30mm, and have a pre-test risk of lung cancer of less than or equal to 50%.

 The Nodify XL2 test integrates peptides measured by LC-MS with clinical and radiological characteristics that are combined by an algorithm to report out three potential results: Likely Benign, Reduced Risk, or Indeterminate.
 Specifically, the Nodify XL2 test measures the relative abundance of two peptides (LG3BP and C163A) in circulation in the patient's blood.
-The native proteins from which the peptides are derived have been associated with an inflammatory response to cancer.
+The native proteins from which the peptides are derived have been associated with an inflammatory response to lung cancer.
 The clinical factors are patient age and smoking status, and radiological factors are nodule size, location, and edge characteristics.

 In addition to the test result of Likely Benign, Reduced Risk, or Indeterminate, each test report includes the patient's pre-test risk of lung cancer as calculated by the SPN Risk Assessment calculator, and their post-Nodify XL2 risk of malignancy incorporating the result of the test.
 Incorporating the peptide levels with the risk model provides physicians with a revised assessment of risk incorporating the patient's biology.
+The Nodify XL2 test has an established average turnaround time of five business days from receipt of the blood sample, providing physicians with timely results to guide diagnostic planning.